Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Moving to slide 7.
 Let's discuss U.S. Branded Pharmaceuticals.
 We continue to be pleased with the strong growth across our specialty product portfolio.
 Branded Specialty product revenues grew 11%, driven primarily by XIAFLEX and other products within our specialty products portfolio.
 As expected, branded established products were impacted by the ceasing shipments of OPANA ER by September 1, the continued decline of our remaining pain products due to generic competition and the 2016 divestitures of STENDRA and BELBUCA.
 Overall, full year 2017 U.S. Branded Pharmaceutical revenues is expected to decline in the mid to high teens percentage range year over year.

 We continue to expect our full year Branded Specialty products and XIAFLEX revenue to grow in the high single to low double digits range.
 We are extremely pleased with the performance of our Branded Specialty products portfolio and believe additional initiatives, both executed and planned, will continue to grow that portfolio.
 Specifically in support of XIAFLEX, this year we made a commitment to consumer activation for Dupuytren's contracture and Peyronie's disease.
-Based on the metrics we have seen to date, the results of the initiatives have been very encouraging, and we believe indicate a potential for increased demand in both indications.
-We believe that these investments along with our increased investment directed toward healthcare professionals are helping to drive our year to date double digit XIAFLEX sales growth.
+Based on the metrics we have seen to date, the results of the initiatives have been very encouraging, and we believe indicate the potential for increased demand in both indications.
+We believe that these investments, along with our increased investment directed toward healthcare professionals are helping to drive our year-to-date double digit XIAFLEX sales growth.

 In addition to branded awareness campaigns, we continue to be committed to disease state awareness for both Peyronie's disease and Dupuytren's contracture.
 On September 26, we launched our Facts on Hand initiative partnering with four-time PGA Tour winner Tim Herron.
 The focus of this campaign is to educate and activate patients to seek nonsurgical solutions for Dupuytren's contracture similar to last year's Ask About the Curve PR campaign which was aimed at educating patients regarding Peyronie's disease.
-We feel that there's ample opportunity to continue to increase disease state awareness, as well as diagnosis and treatment rates for both indications.
+We feel that there is ample opportunity to continue to increase disease state awareness, as well as diagnosis and treatment rates for both indications.

 Lastly, we continue to be very excited about the opportunity to launch into aesthetics and believe that this represents an important milestone for our Branded Specialty strategy.
 We intend to initiate Phase 3 clinical trials in cellulite in the coming months.
 Our commercial team is already working on preliminary launch planning and we will be bringing in additional talent with aesthetics experience to complement our current aesthetics commercial team.